 In Petrus Steyn /Mamfubedu there is not adequate cemetery space although the cemeteries are in a good condition.
 It is an urgent need that additional cemetery space be develop in the 2014/2015 financial year.
-There is 1 in each settlement that needs to be maintained, fenced and upgraded and another east of the town.
-There are 2 cemeteries that were fully utilized and have been closed.

 6 Information for this section has been obtained from the Municipal SDF, 2010